-Historical research in Translation Studies
+Historical research on Translation

-To date this has been my main area of research.
-I am interested in the development of a translation industry in Italy during the 1930s and the reaction against translation that this development provoked.
-My aim is to shed light on the way which translation, in this ideological context, was seen as a threat to the Fascist cultural project; and to show how translation was perceived as a sign of weakness in the regime.
+The bulk of my past research has been on translation in Fascist Italy.
+My aim has been to shed light on the way which translation, in this ideological context, was seen as a threat to the Fascist cultural project; and to show how translation was perceived as a sign of weakness in the regime.
 I have published a number of articles on this theme as well as the monograph Publishing Translations in Fascist Italy (Oxford: Peter Lang, 2010), which is about to be published in Italian with the title Il vizio dell’esterofilia (Rome: Carocci, forthcoming in 2019).

 SDH Project: Television Subtitles for the Deaf and HoH

-I recently coordinated a research project into television subtitling for the deaf and HoH in Italy, entitled SDH Project (www.sdhproject.net).
+I coordinated a research project into television subtitling for the deaf and HoH in Italy, entitled SDH Project (www.sdhproject.net).
 The project designed a series of quality guidelines tailored to the Italian market that take into consideration both the realistic possibilities of the suppliers of these services and the legitimate expectations of their beneficiaries.